stravalib/stravalib/docs/contributing/development-guide.md

 [![Documentation Status](https://readthedocs.org/projects/stravalib/badge/?version=latest)](https://stravalib.readthedocs.io/en/latest/?badge=latest)

-Currently @hozn and @lwasser have access to the docs build **#TODO: Add jonatan? just so someone else can troubleshoot?**
+Currently @hozn, @lwasser and @jsamoocha have access to the readthedocs `stravalib` documentation build

 Online documentation will be updated on all merges to the master branch of `stravalib`.